-So here’s the deal: as mentioned, personal use of photos, whether kept for private use or shared on social media, is fine – though the usual rules of play of consent and consideration still apply.
+So here’s the deal: as mentioned, personal use of photos, whether kept for private use or shared on social media, is fine – though the usual rules of consent and consideration still apply.
 However, with the rise of Instagram and Facebook, new aspects to the use of photos taken at AfrikaBurn are worth considering.

 For example: can you take photos of people at AfrikaBurn, and use them to promote products such as clothing, costume wear or accessories, by @ and # tagging them on social media platforms?